adegenna/cahnhilliard_2d/README.md

 Boundary Conditions: periodic, Neumann, Dirichlet, or mixed

+## Thermal dynamics

-Some of the coefficients of this equation are functions of temperature:
+Some of the coefficients of this equation may be chosen to be a function of temperature, based on scaling arguments:

 <img src="https://github.com/adegenna/cahnhilliard_2d/blob/master/eps2_thermal.gif">